tsoenen/qrest/README-dev.rst

 of test selection and test output.
 It's compatible to the standard ``unittest``.

-Sphinx_ is used to generate the HTML documentation from text files that are formatted usinng RestrucuturedText.
+Sphinx_ is used to generate the HTML documentation from text files that are formatted using reStructuredText.
 The text files themselves can be found in subdirectory ``docs/`` of the repository root.

 The following table lists the command to use the aforementioned tools: